bryan99pham/Portfolio/Employee Management App/README.md

 If the database isn't still running from the previous section, click on the green play button again to start it.

 This step is easier if you open a terminal in Visual Studio Code (blue program):
 - In the terminal, make sure that you're in the employeemanagementapp-ui directory and run "npm install" to make sure that all dependencies have been installed.
 This step may be skippable.
-	-Run "ng serve" to see the app in action (try "npm start" in case "ng serve" fails).
+- Run "ng serve" to see the app in action (try "npm start" in case "ng serve" fails).